HeyWeCome/WhisprRumor/README.md

 # WhisprRumor
-The most wonderful project for rumor detection Study.
+The most wonderful project for rumor diffusion Study.